2026-2027 Program Year

 2,000–5,000 kW$31.96$37.39

 1 REC = 1,000 kWh of solar production.
-Customer receives approximately 85% of gross value as a lump sum within 14–18 months.
+Customer receives approximately 85% of gross value.
+50% paid in the first year, remaining 50% quarterly over 6 years.

 ILSFA (Solar for All) — Distributed Generation (1–4 Units)